 Recently, Juncell Therapeutics announced significant progress in a dose-escalation study of its first natural TIL drug GC101, demonstrating objective efficacy similar to the IIT study in the treatment of various advanced solid tumors.
 With no DLT (dose-limiting toxicity) observed, The Safety Review Board jointly agreed that the study of GC101 shall proceed to the next stage.

-According to the treatment, only low-intensity pre-treatment is needed before GC101 transfusion, while the conventional TIL therapies usually require lymphodepletion pre-treatment.
-The subjects also have no need to receive any IL-2 injections after the TIL transfusion.
+According to the treatment, only low-intensity lymphodepletion is needed before GC101 infusion, while the conventional TIL therapies usually require high-intensity lymphodepletion pre-treatment.
+The subjects also have no need to receive any IL-2 injections after the TIL infusion.
 With the entire TIL therapy completed in general wards, no subject had treatment-related adverse events.

 Blood samples collected after TIL infusion were sent to a Independent Clinical Laboratory (ICL) for PK/PD analysis.
 The amount and proportion of CD8+ T lymphocytes in peripheral blood is one of the key factors affecting the prognosis of tumor patients.
-The proportion of CD8+ T lymphocytes in all subjects increased significantly after they received GC101 TILtransfusion, indicating that the transfused TILs had robust in vivo expansion and anti-tumor potential.
+The proportion of CD8+ T lymphocytes in all subjects increased significantly after they received GC101 TIL infusion, indicating that the infused TILs had robust in vivo expansion and anti-tumor potential.